-A dog with diarrhea is not fun for the human nor the pet.
-See some things you can do yourself to help your dog's diet.
+A dog with diarrhea is not fun for the human, nor the pet.
+These are things you can do yourself to help your dog's diet.

 A dog with soft stool is one of the most common reasons behind a visit to the vet.
-While diarrhea can be serious if untreated, most cases of dog diarrhea are preventable and curable.
-It's important to monitor your dog's diarrhea and take steps to correct the issue, since your dog can become dehydrated.
-Acute diarrhea can often be managed with home treatment.
+While diarrhea can be severe if untreated, most cases of dog diarrhea are preventable and curable.
+However, it's essential to monitor your dog's diarrhea and take steps to correct the issue since your dog can become dehydrated.
+However, pet owners can use home remedies for dogs with diarrhea.

 If your dog is a puppy or has diarrhea along with additional symptoms, like lethargy, loss of appetite, or vomiting, get your dog to the vet right away.
 If your dog's diarrhea is intermittent, mild, or arises after you've fed him a new food or treat, you should still contact your vet but can probably treat your dog's digestive ailments with these home remedies.

 Your dog might be reacting to the dog food you are feeding him.
-It may be too high in protein or not agreeable to your dog's digestive system, and sudden dietary changes can also cause stomach upset.
+For example, it may be too high in protein or not agreeable to your dog's digestive system, and sudden dietary changes can also cause stomach upset.

 Take away your dog's regular food for a day and feed him a bland diet such as boiled white rice, boiled chicken or turkey, scrambled egg, cottage cheese, or potato skins.